BabylonJS/Documentation/content/How_To/mesh/Transform_Coordinates.md

+---
+title: Coordinate Transformation Examples
+image:
+description: Check out coordinate transformation examples in Babylon.js.
+keywords: welcome, babylon.js, diving deeper, meshes, mesh transformation, transformation, coordinate transform
+further-reading:
+video-overview:
+video-content:
+---

-# Examples of Coordinate Transformation
+## Examples of Coordinate Transformation

-# Satellite
+## Satellite

 Take a box that is rotating and translating from the top of which emerges a smaller box and travels in a direction always perpendicular to the top face of the box.